About the course

 Native English speakers

-Our applicants should have an Upper Second Class Honours degree, or equivalent, in French, German, Italian, Portuguese or Spanish.
+Our applicants should have a 1st, 2:1 or high 2:2 degree, or equivalent, in French, German, Italian, Portuguese or Spanish.

 Native French, German, Italian, Portuguese or Spanish speakers

-Our applicants should have an Upper Second Class Honours degree, or equivalent, which includes English as a major component.
+Our applicants should have a 1st, 2:1 or high 2:2 degree, or equivalent, which includes English as a major component.
 If you have a joint honours degree (eg. Business Studies with English), your performance in the English component must be of a good standard.